 Realistically, you may be in no shape to get back to work.
 Regardless, your file will be flagged for getting you off their payment roster.
 You will see a new level of harassment start, forcing you to return back to work.

-The most volatile period will come after you have received Long Term Disability Benefits for two years.
+The most volatile period will come after you have received long term disability benefits for two years.
 Most policies redefine their coverage at this stage.
 Even if your medical situation remains unchanged you may find your disability benefits cut off completely or severely limited on the grounds that you are capable of working some type of job based on your education, training and experience.
-Regardless, this is when many insurance companies begin aggressive campaigns to force you back to work into any occupation.
+This is when many insurance companies begin aggressive campaigns to force you back to work into any occupation.

 The “Hot-Potato” Situation